 Torque values are specified for the fasteners in the condition in which they were supplied by Hendrickson.
 Do not apply any additional lubricants.

-Over-torqueing could result in fastener failure which could WARNING lead to a crash.
+Over-torquing could result in fastener failure which WARNING Could lead to a crash.
 Do not tighten the fasteners beyond the recommended torque.